skatejs/skatejs/README.md

 #### The solution

-The best solution here would be to use a module loader and property declare dependencies.
-For those cases where that's not possible, you can use `skate.ready()` to do something when the passed elements become initialised.
+If you need to interact with components that may not be initialised yet (at any level), you can use `skate.ready()`.
+It works for both native and polyfill no matter when the element is upgraded.

 ```js
 skate('component-a', {